Feedback is an effective and essential way of developing and achieving your mission.

 A Stanford Social Innovation Review study from 2019 reports that although nearly 90% of responding non-profits claimed that gathering feedback was a top priority, only 13% were actually using it as a source of insight to improve operations.

 Knowing that member feedback should be a priority isn’t enough.
-Collecting and acting upon these observations can better your organization, connect you with potential and current members, and help everyone feel included and heard in the process.
+Collecting and acting upon these observations can better your organization.
+They can connect you with potential and current members, and help everyone feel included and heard in the process.

 Whether you use social media, in-person events, or online survey tools, collecting helpful member feedback has never been easier.

 Nonprofits need to be committed to learning about their community in order to understand how to help their intended audience.
-Collecting personal stories from current and potential members will remind your organization why your mission matters and how to stay on track.
+Collecting personal stories will remind your organization why your mission matters and how to stay on track.

 Personal anecdotes are also a great way to spread your organization’s message.
 See if community members are willing to publicly share their stories in support of your mission.
-Use these stories in your newsletters, on your social media channels, and on promotional materials you use to garner potential member attention at events or in your office.
+Use these stories in your newsletters, on your social media channels, and on promotional materials you use to garner attention.

 Feedback on Renewal Forms